jbusecke/cookiecutter-science-project/README.md

 ```
 If you have previously created a package with this template confirm the prompt to redownload the newest version.
 The installation dialog will ask for a few inputs:
 - `project_name`: The name of the project.
-This will be used as package name and repository name on github for consistency (whitespaces will be replaced with underscores)
+This will be used as package name and repository name on github for consistency (whitespaces will be replaced with underscores).
 - `repo_private`: Chose between a private or public github repository.
 Be aware that some of the steps below differ for private and public repositories.
 - `author_name`: Your name.
 - `github_username`: Your username for [github](https://github.com).